F355 Challenge: Gameplay

 All these circuits can be unlocked by either finishing in certain positions in a certain race or championship, driving over a certain cumulative distance in the game, or by entering a password in a revealable password entry screen.
 These tracks were also included in the F355 Challenge 2: International Course Edition arcade machine, released in 2001.

+The Dreamcast home version has link cable play for direct competition, but by January 2006, the online servers and website for F355 Challenge were offline until November 2023 when online component was restored.

 Development

 The game was announced at E3 2000.
+Yu Suzuki is a keen Ferrari enthusiast who allegedly used data from his own Ferrari 355 at certain tracks to implement in the game during its development.